Classical Japanese: History

 Classical Japanese began to be written during the Heian period, at which point it was very similar to the spoken Japanese of that time.
 It became the written standard for the Japanese language for many centuries, though the spoken language continued to evolve and by the Edo period was substantially different from classical Japanese.
 This is known as diglossia, a situation in which two forms of a language, in this case a written and spoken form, coexist.
 During the Meiji period, some intellectuals sought the abolition of classical Japanese, such as the literally "unification of spoken and written languages" (言文一致, Genbun Itchi) movement, which proposed that written Japanese conform to the vernacular spoken language.
 Futabatei Shimei's 1887 novel The Drifting Cloud was one of the first novels to be written in vernacular Japanese rather than classical.
 By 1908, novels no longer used classical Japanese, and by the 1920s the same was true of all newspapers.
 Government documents remained in classical Japanese until 1946.
 Classical Japanese continues to be taught in Japanese high schools and universities due to its importance in the study of traditional Japanese literature and culture.

 Orthography

 Classical Japanese is written in an orthography that differs from modern Japanese in two major ways.
 These are the usage of old character forms (旧字体, kyūjitai) and historical kana usage (歴史的仮名遣, rekishi-teki kana-zukai).

 Old character forms (旧字体, kyūjitai)

-Old character forms are the forms of Chinese characters (漢字, kanji) used in Japan before the spelling reforms that occured after World War II.
+Old character forms are the forms of Chinese characters (漢字, kanji) used in Japan before the spelling reforms that occurred after World War II.
 The modern, simplified characters are called new character forms (新字体, shinjitai).

 A few examples follow, with the old characters on the left and the new characters on the right: